 Unlike Google Analytics, which focuses more on the marketing part, giving you stats on who’s already visiting your site and what they’re reading there, GWT is more focused on the technical side of your site.
 For example, if Google wants to inform you about problems with your site’s code, links or indexing, it will do so via your GWT account.

 Google Analytics is great for gathering data on your current audience while GWT gives you actionable data that you can use to form strategic campaigns to bring in new traffic.
-This includes a list of external sites that are sending you traffic, keyword ranking data, traffic trends based on content, keyword insights and even Google Authorship statistics.
+This includes a list of external sites that are sending you traffic, keyword ranking data, traffic trends based on content, keyword insights and even structured data errors.
 You can download the data and analyse it in order to find opportunities.

 Why should you use it?

 If you’re a small business, you probably don’t have a big budget set aside for tools that can help optimise your site for search engines.
-The truth is you don’t need to because GWT is absolutely free and it provides valuable information about your site that you can’t be without.
+The truth is you don’t need to because Google Webmaster Tools is absolutely free and it provides valuable information about your site that you can’t be without.

 Just to name a few, with GWT you can: